 An IBC is a private company which is designed to engage into any international business activity.
 An IBC is exempt from tax in its home jurisdiction if it has no physical presence there, it has extensive features protecting the confidentiality of its owners and is not subject to any onerous reporting requirements.

 A Belize IBC is formed under the Belize International Business Companies Act.
-This piece of legislation was initially adopted in 1990 and further extended and amended in 2000.
+This piece of legislation was initially adopted in 1990 and further extended and amended in 2000 and revised in 2011.
 Belize IBC Act is considered internationally as one of the most modern and user-friendly offshore corporation legislations available today.
 A Belize IBC is a perfect corporate vehicle for international financial transactions, being especially designed with the offshore investor in mind.
 Belize´s laws facilitate fast and simple incorporation, and its modern and computerized IBC Registry is capable to process a company registration within one hour.